Year of Publication

 Comparisons of the proposed Louisville Arena to NBA arenas located in cities of a similar market size to Louisville indicate that the proposed single-use facility is adequate enough to serve as a dual-use facility.
 Results also revealed that if an NBA team were attracted to the city of Louisville, $24 million (available in Table 7) in new revenues could be generated for the city of Louisville and the Louisville Arena Authority by having a dual-use facility.
 This is largely due to the NBA providing new “entertainment” to the community because an NBA team draws from a larger market base.
 There is also the reality that currently not a single major-league professional team of any type in the state of Kentucky.
 This contrasts with the University of Louisville men’s and women’s basketball teams which would simply move the entertainment money from one location (Freedom Hall) to another location in downtown Louisville.

 Incentives and the probability of attracting a potential NBA franchise to Louisville were addressed, as was a discussion on how the arena would still be able to issue tax-exempt bonds, even if one of the “primary” tenants is a privately held professional basketball team.
 Recommendations were made based on the results of the economic and revenue impact analysis.
 The recommendations provide a different perspective on how an NBA team can move into a community and help bring in new revenue and visitors.

 Harpole, Chad Allen, "Should Louisville Build a Dual Tenant or Single Tenant Arena?"
 (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 86.